chrgraf/ginlong-solis/README.md

 ## Changes
 - main-goal was to add MQTT-capabilities.
 This part is solved.
 Any read register gets published via MQTT
+- mostly done is the work to turn on/off my heltec balancer based on the date from the Seplos BMS.
 - project is getting bloated up by those further topics
 - I am feeling that the control-loop of the solis is not well done.
 Its quite to often oscillating by either drawing to much or to less power.
 And this over more then 15minutes.
 So I am working on adding some more control.
 This function is not even alpha.
 Best to keep this function off via #define enable_anti_oscillation_control_loop 0
 - The Seplos BMS is rather poor when it somes to balancing.
 So I decided to add a heltec active balancer.
 This one can be externally controlled if on or off.
 So I am adding a routine using a relais to turn on/off the balancer as required.
 State not even alpha, so best turn it off via #define heltec_active_balancer 0